Working with GeoSeries#

 • clean_ts (optional): set to True to remove the NaNs and make time axis strictly prograde with duplicated timestamps reduced by averaging the values Default is None.

-GeoSeries include the following additional properties:
+In addition, GeoSeries includes the following properties:

 • lat (float): latitude (mandatory)